Zhiyu68/profiloUni/README.md

 Language: HTML | CSS | Bootstrap | Python/Flask

+🟢 Screenshoots in "screenshots of all of my website’s pages.pdf"

 List of advanced functionality I have implemented;

 1. Website posts are open for comments from both users and administrators.